Alfresco/alfresco-ng2-components/docs/core/login-dialog.component.md

 ---
-Added: v2.0.0
+Added: v2.6.0
 Status: Active
-Last reviewed: 2018-04-18
+Last reviewed: 2018-10-02
 ---

-# Content Node Selector component
+# Login Dialog component

 Allows a user to perform a login via a dialog.

 ## Details

-The [Login Dialog component](../core/login-dialog.component.md) allow you to perform a login via a dialog.
+The [Login Dialog component](../core/login-dialog.component.md) allows you to perform a login via a dialog.

 ### Showing the dialog

-Unlike most components, the Login Dialog Component is typically shown in a dialog box rather than the main page and you are responsible for opening the dialog yourself.
+Unlike most components, the [Login Dialog Component](../core/login-dialog.component.md) is typically shown in a dialog box rather than the main page and you are responsible for opening the dialog yourself.
 You can use the [Angular Material Dialog](https://material.angular.io/components/dialog/overview) for this, as shown in the usage example.
 ADF provides the [`LoginDialogComponentData`](../../lib/core/login/components/login-dialog-component-data.interface.ts) interface